Need a bail bond? Wondering how to begin the bail process?

 County they were Arrested In

-If you will not be able to provide us with this information we can still help you.
-Just Contact us to help your loved one get back home as soon as possible.
+If you’re not able to provide us with all of this information, we can still help you.
+Just contact us to help your loved one get back home as soon as possible.
 We will provide you with a free quote for the BOND amount.

-When a posted bond is agreed upon for a defendant we will go forth with filling out the forms.
-To better serve you we can make arraignments to meet in person at your convenience.
+When a posted bond is agreed upon for a defendant, we will go forward with filling out the forms.
+To better serve you, we can arrange to meet in person at your convenience.

-Once the completion of the forms and collecting of the premium is completed we will post bond immediately.
-We have our Agents located in Jails around the clock 24 hours a day 7 days a week.
-If premium can’t be paid fully we also offer payment plans just contact us to better assist you in this matter.
+Once the forms are completed and the premium has been collected, we will post bond immediately.
+We have our Agents available around the clock, 24 hours a day, 7 days a week.
+If the premium can’t be paid in full, we also offer payment plans.
+Just contact us to better assist you in this matter.

-"Bail Bonds" has rapidly posted your bond, the defendant will be released within 4-12 hours depending on the process that occurs at the Correctional Facility and how they release their inmates.
+After we have rapidly posted your bond, the defendant will be released within 4-12 hours, depending on the process that occurs at the Correctional Facility and how they release their inmates.

-Sometimes, bail may be completely waived.
-Bailing someone out of jail is an easier process than you may think.
+Bailing someone out of jail is easier than you may think.
 You simply call us at (561) 123-1234 to get started, and we’ll walk you through the process.